MSU Billings Jazz Festival

 MSU Billings will supply guitar amps, bass amps, drum sets, pianos, music stands and chairs in all performance venues.
 Vibes may also be available.
 Please contact John Roberts if there are other needs at email@example.com

-Ensembles will each receive 40 minutes to play and receive immediate feedback from clinicians.
-Directors may use this time as they desire for more performance or more adjudication.
+- Ensembles will receive an allotted time to play and receive immediate feedback from clinicians.
+Directors may use this time as they desire.

 Festival Adjudicators & Clinicians

 Trombonist Alex Iles has enjoyed a varied and successful career in many musical settings.
 He is an active member of the musically diverse Southern California freelance performing and recording community.

 Alex began his musical career while a student at UCLA, as a member of the Disneyland All American College Band.
 He has studied trombone privately with Roy Main, Ralph Sauer, Byron Peebles and Per Brevig.
 Since graduating from UCLA, he has gone on to enjoy his musical life as an in-demand trombonist/low-brass performer.